robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-ect-theory.md

 We often want to assess whether pupils understand a key idea before we move on.
 When this is the case, we can use a hinge question.
 These are questions that reliably check pupils’ knowledge or understanding and quickly give teachers information to decide whether and how to move on with the topic being taught.

 Hinge questions often take the form of multiple-choice questions.
-Multiple-choice questions are a great way to check pupils' knowledge and understanding and identify misconceptions.
+Multiple-choice questions are a great way to check pupils’ knowledge and understanding and identify misconceptions.
 However, they need careful planning, so that they:

 - Do not allow pupils to get the right answers for the wrong reason; i.e. pupils should not be able to guess or work out the correct answers because of the way the question is written, they should only be able to get the correct answers based on their understanding of the concept.
 - Ensure every option in the question provides the teacher with valuable evidence of pupils’ thinking – if pupils get the wrong answer, it tells the teacher something very important.